muchcoffieeh/designedbyserena/content/blog/AAF Explore/index.md

 ---
-title: Don't stop
+title: AAF Exploratory Products
 date: "2019-05-07"
-tags: [All, Other]
+tags: [All, Applications]
-thumbnail: ./Login.jpg
+thumbnail: ./AAF_ex_thumb.jpg
 description: Pink is my favourite colour.
 I used to say my favourite colour was black to be cool, but it is pink - all shades of pink.
 If I have an accessory, it is probably pink.
 ---